commonsguy/cwac-saferoom/README.markdown

 ## Version

-This is version v1.0.2 of this module.
+This is version v1.0.3 of this library.

 ## Additional Documentation